 The world seems denser and smaller today.
 Your weakness and “inferiority” have no place to hide.
 When you upload a clip showing your progress from 0 to 5 pull-ups, someone in the comments will post a video of a beast doing 50 pull-ups.
 All it takes are a few clicks.

 Social media represent a constant test for the ego.
-It’s a game – you feel good when you are winning, but when you loose – it hurts like a bitch.
+It’s a game – you feel good when you are winning, but when you lose – it hurts like a bitch.
 The ironic part is that you can never win all the time.
 There’s always someone who is better than you.
 Always.
 No matter what.
 NO EXCEPTIONS!

 When it comes to physiques, it’s the same thing.
 Actually, it’s even worse.
 Natties’ feelings are destroyed by the constant spam generated by the horde of fitness models loaded with tren.
 Deep inside, the natty knows that the brainwashed girls want those guys.
 It’s been proven.

 Once I sent photos of fitness models to a girl I’ve known for a decade and asked for her opinion.
 She was miring.
 Then, I sent her photos of naturals (local guys doing mainly bodyweight training).
 She was still miring but not as much.
 The heart of the natty is aware of this, and the ego is constantly saying: “You are a loser.
 You are not worth much.
 You are absolutely nothing.
 Your existence is getting pointless.”
 Little by little, thoughts like that destroy the confidence of the natty.

 I can tell you the mother’s quote: “They don’t have what you have.” but I know it’s not going to work.
 Every natty has to pass through this process to find his personal solution.
 You can call this growing up.

 Thanks to social media, people have never been more narcissistic and materialistic.
 According to Facebook, everyone is living the dream, but that’s happening only in a made-up virtual reality.
 Social media is a network for virtual alter egos communicating with each other.
 We are their slaves.
-Everything that we do is for those virtual egos.
+Everything we do is for the benefit of those virtual egos.